clemsonciti/palmetto-documentation/pages/documentation/software_singularity.md

 This example shows how to use singularity interactively, but singularity containers can be run in batch jobs as well.

-Start by requesting an interactive job, and loading the singularity module.
+Start by requesting an interactive job.

-Singularity can only be run on the compute nodes:
+NOTE: Singularity can only be run on the compute nodes and Palmetto Login VMs:

 ```
 $ qsub -I -l select=1:ngpus=2:ncpus=16:mpiprocs=16:mem=120gb,walltime=5:00:00
-$ module load singularity
 ```

 We recommend that all users store built singularity images